 Claudette got arrested for not giving up her seat on a bus to a white man.
 According to Author Phil Hoose, she actually “challenged the law in court… [and] overturned bus segregation laws in Montgomery and Alabama.”

 After her arrest, Claudette became pregnant.
-Civil rights leaders didn’t think that was the “symbol” they wanted.
+Civil rights leaders at the forefront of the movement didn’t think that was the “symbol” they wanted.

 So why Rosa?
 According to Hoose’s book, Claudette Colvin: Twice Toward Justice, “Colvin says the NAACP and all the other black organizations felt Parks would be a good icon because ‘she was an adult.
 They didn’t think teenagers would be reliable.’
 She also says Parks had the right hair and the right look.
 ‘Her skin texture was the kind that people associate with the middle class,’ says Colvin.
 ‘She fit that profile.‘”